markqvist/Reticulum/README.md

 An API- and wireformat-stable alpha release is coming in the near future.
 Until then expect things to change unexpectedly if something warrants it.

-## What is implemented at this point?
- - Adressing and identification
- - Fully self-configuring multi-hop routing
- - RSA assymetric encryption and signatures as basis for all communication
- - AES-128 symmetric encryption for group destinations
- - Elliptic curve encryption for links (on the SECP256R1 curve)
- - Perfect Forward Secrecy on links with ephemereal ECDH keys
- - Unforgeable packet delivery confirmations
- - A variety of supported interface types
- - Efficient and easy resource transfers
- - A simple and easy-to-use API
- - Some basic programming examples

 ## Supported interface types and devices

 Reticulum implements a range of generalised interface types that covers most of the communications hardware that Reticulum can run over.
 If your hardware is not supported, it's relatively simple to implement an interface class.
 Currently, the following interfaces are supported: